 Library databases are collections of articles, reports, or information that are not easily available for free via a Google search.
 These licensed resources are purchased by the library and university for use by our students, faculty, and staff -- therefore you are required to login with your Rowan credentials.
 Click the links below to start your research on companies, industries, consumers, and more!

 Additional specialized databases for students in the Rohrer College of Business, such as Bloomberg (terminals in Trading Room in Business Hall) or Capital IQ and Wharton Research Data Service/WRDS (online access by specially assigned username/password only) are available to business students for certain courses.
 Contact your professors for more information on these.
-POM for Excel, SAP, Stata, Salesforce and other software applications can be accessed via Rowan's cloud.
+POM for Excel, SAP, Salesforce and other software applications can be accessed via your Rowan NetID.
 Search on Rowan's home page for specific directions.
-Faculty, check with your colleagues for passwords to the instructor notes for the Sage Business Cases database.

 Remember to always start your search from the Campbell Library home page, where you will log in with your Rowan credentials in order to access all of our database subscriptions.

 Need to cite a business database for your bibliography?
 Use the link below for tips on citing business databases in APA 7th (choose database name there by scrolling to get the APA citation example for each library database).